Skip to main content

 In the previous example we were simply returning the string “overdue”, but if we give that "overdue" flag a numeric value ("1"), we can use the Sum over sub-items option to aggregate those values up the hierarchy.
 To accomplish this:

-In this example, we limited our scope to only stories that are not yet "Done" - depending on your situation, you may want to adjust this to include other issue types, add additional qualifications, etc.
+In this example, we limited our scope to only stories that are not yet "Done" - depending on your situation, you may want to adjust this to include other work item types, add additional qualifications, etc.